Top 5 Common Self-Catheterization Mistakes

-Apprehension when learning to use a catheter is normal, pain is not.
-Learn to live pain free with your catheter and try free samples of Patient Care Medical’s top recommendations provided in this post.
+Apprehension when learning to use a catheter is normal; pain is not.
+With these helpful tips, you can learn to live pain-free with your catheter and avoid these most common self-catheterization mistakes.

 1. Choosing the Wrong Catheter

 When drainage eyelets – the small holes near the catheter’s insertion tip – are rough around the edges, you will experience pain with insertion due to friction in the urethra.
-To prevent this from happening, choose a polished eyelet’s smooth edges to ensure comfortable insertion like the SpeediCath Compact Set for women and the Clean-Cath Intermittent Catheter for men.
+To prevent this from happening, choose a polished eyelet with smooth edges to ensure comfortable insertion.

-If you have difficulty inserting your catheter fully you may have an enlarged prostate or urethral strictures.
-Coude tip catheters‘ curved tips are able to circumvent blockages or obstacles for effortless insertion.
-We recommend our SpeediCath Flex Coude by Coloplast for maximum comfort.
+If you have difficulty inserting your catheter fully, you may have an enlarged prostate or urethral strictures.
+Coudé tip catheters, such as the Speedicath Flex Pro Pocket Catheter, have curved tips that can circumvent blockages or obstacles for effortless insertion.

 2. Lack of Lubrication